Nang Mapagod si Kamatayan

-Nang Mapagod si Kamatayan is an upcoming Philippine buddy comedy film written by Ricky Lee and directed by Dan Villegas.
+Nang Mapagod si Kamatayan is an upcoming Philippine buddy comedy film directed by Dan Villegas from a short story of the same name written by Ricky Lee and adapted into a screenplay by Carmi G. Raymundo.
 It stars Daniel Padilla and Zanjoe Marudo.
 The film is based on the fourth story with the same title in Ricky Lee's book Kung Alam Nyo Lang.